Art of Nursing Competency Framework:

 Lingard L. Paradoxical Truths and Persistent Myths: Reframing the Team Competence Conversation.
 J Contin Educ Health Prof. 2016 Summer;36 Suppl 1:S19-21. doi: 10.1097/CEH.0000000000000078.
 PMID: 27584064.

 Lynch, M. (2010) How and Why do GP Trainers use Poetry and Prose to Teach Medicine?
 Challenging the Epistemological Basis of Medical Education.
-Doctorial Thesis.
+Doctoral Thesis.
 Staffordshire University.

 Lynch, M. (2024).
 Artful Intelligence™ and the Art of Nursing: Reframing humane care in complex systems.
 Art of Nursing CIC.